shawnusaf/MELODIES-MONET/docs/develop/development_team.rst

 observational datasets, and adding the capability of pairing to 3D aircraft observations (e.g., CMAQ-ICARTT) to MELODIES MONET.

-**Louisa Emmons**
+**Louisa Emmons:**
-I am a Scientist at NCAR/ACOM and PI of the NSF Earthcube MELODIES grant.
+I am a Scientist at NSF NCAR/ACOM and PI of the NSF Earthcube MELODIES grant.
 I have been working on comparisons of model results and observations for over 20 years and hope to contribute to many aspects of the development.

-**David Fillmore**
+**David Fillmore:**
-I am a software developer at NCAR ACOM and work on MELODIES MONET and the NASA CERES project.
+I am a software developer at NSF NCAR/ACOM and work on MELODIES MONET and the NASA CERES project.
 My primary focus is adding functionality for satellite dataset analysis within MELODIES MONET, in particular ungridded satellite observations on an orbital swath or geostationary disc view.
 I will also be adding and maintaining a tests suite for unit/regression tests and tutorial examples.

-**Duseong Jo**
+**Duseong Jo:**
-I am a postdoc at NCAR ACOM.
+I am a postdoc at NSF NCAR/ACOM.
 My development plans include expanding MELODIES-MONET to deal with unstructured grids and related plotting tools, adding custom options for more flexibility, and bringing in new regridding capabilities.